okta/okta.github.io/_source/_docs/api/resources/oidc.md

  * `idp`, `sessionToken` and `idp_scope` are Okta extensions to [the OpenID specification](http://openid.net/specs/openid-connect-core-1_0.html#Authentication).
     All other parameters comply with the OpenID Connect specification and their behavior is consistent with the specification.

-`prompt`:
+* `prompt`:

     There are four possible values for this parameter:

     1. Null (no `prompt` parameter): Normal behavior.
 If an Okta session already exists, the user is silently authenticated.
 Otherwise, the user is prompted to authenticate.
     2. `NONE`: Do not prompt for authentication.
 If an Okta session already exists, the user is silently authenticated.
 Otherwise, an error is returned.
     3. `LOGIN`: Always prompt the user for authentication, regardless of whether they have an Okta session.
-4. `CONSENT`: Depending on the [values set for `consent_method` in the app and and `consent` on the scope](/docs/api/resources/apps.html#add-oauth-20-client-application), display a consent dialog.
+    4. `CONSENT`: {% api_lifecycle ea %} Depending on the [values set for `consent_method` in the app and and `consent` on the scope](/docs/api/resources/apps.html#add-oauth-20-client-application), display the Okta consent dialog.
+User consent is available for Custom Authorization Servers (requires the API Access Management feature and the User Consent feature enabled).

-`request`:
+* `request`:

   * You must sign the JWT using the app's client secret.
   * The JWT can't be encrypted.
   * Okta supports these signing algorithms: [HS256](https://tools.ietf.org/html/rfc7518#section-5.2.3), [HS384](https://tools.ietf.org/html/rfc7518#section-5.2.4), and [HS512](https://tools.ietf.org/html/rfc7518#section-5.2.5).
   * We recommend you don't duplicate any request parameters in both the JWT and the query URI itself.
 However, you can do so with `state`, `nonce`, `code_challenge`, and `code_challenge_method`.
 In those cases, the values in the query URI will override the JWT values.
   * Okta validates the `request` parameter in the following ways:
-    1. `iss` is required and must  be the `client_id`.
+    * `iss` is required and must  be the `client_id`.
-    2. `aud` is required and must be same value as the authorization server issuer that mints the ID or access token.
+    * `aud` is required and must be same value as the authorization server issuer that mints the ID or access token.
 This value is published in the metadata for your authorization server.
-    3. JWT lifetime is evaluated using the `iat` and `exp` claims if present.
+    * JWT lifetime is evaluated using the `iat` and `exp` claims if present.
 If the JWT is expired or not yet valid, Okta returns an `invalid_request_object`  error.
-    4. Okta rejects the JWT if the `jti` claim is present and it has already been processed.
+    * Okta rejects the JWT if the `jti` claim is present and it has already been processed.

-`response_mode`:
+* `response_mode`:

     Each value for `response_mode` delivers different behavior:
     * `fragment` - Parameters are encoded in the URL fragment added to the `redirect_uri` when redirecting back to the client.
     * `query` - Parameters are encoded in the query string added to the `redirect_uri` when redirecting back to the client.
     * `form_post` - Parameters are encoded as HTML form values (`application/x-www-form-urlencoded` format) and are transmitted via the HTTP POST method to the client.
     * `okta_post_message` - Uses [HTML5 Web Messaging](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) (for example, window.postMessage()) instead of the redirect for the authorization response from the `/authorize` endpoint.

         `okta_post_message` is an adaptation of the [Web Message Response Mode](https://tools.ietf.org/html/draft-sakimura-oauth-wmrm-00#section-4.1).
         This value provides a secure way for a single-page application to perform a sign-in flow in a popup window or an iFrame and receive the ID token and/or access token back in the parent page without leaving the context of that page.
         The data model for the postMessage call is in the next section.
     * The `Referrer-Policy` header is automatically included in the request for `fragment` or `query`, and is set to `Referrer-Policy: no-referrer`.

-`state`:
+* `state`:

     Okta requires the OAuth 2.0 `state` parameter on all requests to the `/authorize` endpoint in order to prevent cross-site request forgery (CSRF).
 The OAuth 2.0 specification [requires](https://tools.ietf.org/html/rfc6749#section-10.12) that clients protect their redirect URIs against CSRF by sending a value in the authorize request which binds the request to the user-agent's authenticated state.

     Using the `state` parameter is also a countermeasure to several other known attacks as outlined in [OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819).

 #### postMessage() Data Model